Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity: Spatial Discretization via a Discontinuous Galerkin Method

+\previouslyrevised{ Alternatively, the viscosity might be projected onto a continuous space to reduce the memory footprint by storing data at the node points of a finite element basis instead of the integration points.
+This strategy, however, requires a global mass matrix solve and interpolation into quadrature points during element integration.
+Projecting the viscosity onto a discontinuous space allows faster element-local $L^2$ projections and poses less strict regularity requirements on $\nu(\ve{x}, t)$, but requires more memory.
+When using more integration points than there are polynomial support points (which is not the case here), a discontinuous viscosity space using nodal coefficient storage would also reduce the memory requirements, while still allowing element-local $L^2$ projections.
+The pointwise update employed herein, however, directly yields $\nu(\ve{x}, t) > 0$ at all integration points due to $\nu = \eta(\dot\gamma): \mathbb{R}^+ \mapsto \mathbb{R}^+\setminus\{0\}$, see also Eqn.~\eqref{eqn:viscosity_general}, which is, however, also not straight-forwardly guaranteeing positivity of the operator.
+All the mentioned options might thus be viable alternatives. }

-starting from the extrapolation $\ve{u}_h^\#$~\eqref{eqn:extrapolation} taken as initial guess.
-This step allows to split the potentially very costly viscosity update from the remainder.
+\previouslyrevised{Precomputing the viscosity} allows to split the potentially very costly viscosity update from the remainder.
 The last step in the splitting scheme being the weak counterpart of~\eqref{eqn:viscous_step_with_convection} reads: Find $\ve{u}_h^{n+1,k+1} \in \mathcal{V}_h^u$ such that

 with the linearized implicit viscous term $v_h^e\left(\ve{v}_h, \ve{u}_h; \nu_h\right)$~\eqref{eqn:viscous_term_weak} and the convective term $c_h^e\left(\ve{v}_h,\ve{u}_h;\ve{w}_h\right)$~\eqref{eqn:convective_term_weak}.
 This gives rise to either a nonlinear problem if $\alpha_\mathrm{c}=1$ and $\ve{u}_h^\star = \ve{u}_h^{n+1,k+1}$ (requiring fixed-point iterations), a linear implicit setup for $\alpha_\mathrm{c} = 1$ and $\ve{u}_h^\star = \ve{u}_h^\#$~\eqref{eqn:extrapolation}, or a fully explicit treatment choosing $\alpha_\mathrm{c} = 0$.
 The viscosity update~\eqref{eqn:viscosity_pointwise} and the viscous step Eqn.~\eqref{eqn:viscous_step_weak} may be repeated, depending on the linearization approach.
 In~\eqref{eqn:viscous_step_weak}, the boundary terms are evaluated incorporating $\ve{u}_h^{n+1-i}=\gu\left(t_{n+1-i}\right)$, $i=0,\dots,m$ on $\GD$.